 Alcohol and Drug Detox Under Our Medical Supervision

 Detox is the first step toward your recovery.
 Addiction has already taken too many lives; don’t let it take yours.
-So we understand the root causes of your addiction that helps you and our team deal with it the right way.
+We understand the root causes of your addiction.
+That helps you and our team deal with it the right way.
 You might be afraid to detox because you may have experienced withdrawal symptoms before.
 It is true that some of the symptoms may be painful, severe and potentially life-threatening if they are not managed properly.

 In extreme cases of dehydration, we apply IntraVenous (IV) therapy which helps manage the symptoms, as well as hydrating and replenishing your body with fluids and electrolytes.
 Detoxing process involves the assessment and the plan of care that is achieved through your collaboration with our professional team.